YaXiaoye/FrameHanger/README.md

 It is able to

-- [x] Extract statically injected Iframe
+- [x] Extract statically injected iframe
-- [x] Gather information on the Iframe and its host HTML content
+- [x] Gather information on the iframe and its host HTML content
-- [x] Selectively and Dynamically executing JavasScript to detect dynamic Iframe injection
+- [x] Selectively and Dynamically executing JavasScript to detect dynamic iframe injection
 - [x] Detect iframe destinations within JavaScript